QVC: QVC Outlet and facilities

 QVC's U.S. operations are based in the Studio Park complex, which houses its corporate headquarters, studio and broadcasting facilities.
 Studio Park is the former corporate offices of the computer company Commodore.
 QVC's distribution centers are located in Lancaster, Pennsylvania, Bethlehem, Pennsylvania, Suffolk, Virginia, Florence, South Carolina, and Ontario, California.
 Its 2013 sales were worth $5.84 billion.

 Call center facilities were located in San Antonio, Texas and Chesapeake, Virginia, though both closed after call center employees permanently transitioned to remote work during the COVID-19 pandemic in 2020.
 A call center in Port St. Lucie, Florida was also in operation until 2016.

-QVC U.S. also operates two outlet stores in Lancaster, Pennsylvania and Frazer, Pennsylvania.
+QVC U.S. also operates a “QVC Outlet” store in Frazer, Pennsylvania, and formerly operated outlet stores (which are now closed as of June 2026) in Lancaster, Pennsylvania, Rehoboth Beach, Delaware, Brandon, Florida, Myrtle Beach, South Carolina and Mebane, North Carolina.

 QVC broadcasts live in the United States 20/7.
 The four hours from 3am until 7am Eastern time, loop the "Today's Special Value" feature for Pacific Time Zone viewers, and previously aired programming.
 QVC broadcasts 364 days a year to more than 100 million households, and ranks as the number two television network in terms of revenue (#1 in home shopping networks), with sales in 2015 giving a net revenue of $8.7 billion.
 The only day on which QVC does not broadcast its usual format is Christmas, when the station runs a taped telecast of the West Chester Christmas Parade and other pre-recorded programming.

 Every year the "QVC Presents 'FFANY Shoes on Sale'" event is broadcast in which donated designer shoes are sold at half the suggested retail price and 80% of the proceeds go to breast cancer research and education.
 It is organized with the Fashion Footwear Association of New York, which runs a coinciding Shoes on Sale initiative along with an awards gala.